November 09, 2018 5 min read

 Best done in the morning since this practice is stimulating.
-Plan to shower after you dry brush since you don't want to brush the skin after it has been softened and opened up by the warm water.
-It takes about 5 minutes to do a full dry brushing ritual on your face.
-Use a soft bristle brush (ideally natural fiber) and use very light, short "flicks" of the brush along the paths described and labeled below.
+Plan to shower after you dry brush since you don't want to brush the skin after it has been softened by the warm water.
+It takes about 5 minutes to fully dry brush your face.

-Please note: dry brushing is NOT for exfoliation.
+Note: dry brushing is NOT for exfoliation.
 If you cause any pinkness or redness in the skin while dry brushing, you're brushing too hard and engaging the circulatory system, not the lymphatic system.
-Your skin should not look flushed in any way after you dry brush.
+If your goal is to drain lymph, your skin should not look flushed.

-You've got several options if you're ready to upgrade your dry brush routine!
+You've got a couple options if you're ready to upgrade your dry brush routine:

 CLEANING YOUR BRUSH

-Don't play yourself (and your brush) by using shampoo or hand soap.
-The best way to clean your dry brush is to dip it into some arrowroot powder, diatomaceous earth, or bentonite clay, work it into the bristles, and then shake/brush out.
-You can usually find those ingredients at most grocery stores or health food stores.
+The best way to clean your dry brush is to dip it into arrowroot powder, diatomaceous earth, or bentonite clay, work it into the bristles, and then shake and tap it out.
+You can find those ingredients at most grocery stores or health food stores.

 To keep your brush as clean as possible, keep it stored in a drawer.
 You can even save the box it comes in and store it inside the box inside your drawer.
 Treat it like the fancy thing it is.